Bafy78/dithering-in-octahedral/project_plan.md

 ## Hypothesis
 1.  **The Weighting Correction:** We hypothesize that **Target A (12-bit) + Uniform Dithering** will fail at the poles (manifesting as distinct banding in the specular highlight), whereas **Target A + Jacobian-Weighted Dithering** will smooth these artifacts, achieving parity with the 16-bit Baseline.
 2.  **The Efficiency Victory:** The 12-bit Weighted Octahedral method will achieve an SSIM score >0.98.
-This confirms that smart math (Jacobian attenuation) allows us to "buy back" the precision lost by discarding 4 bits.
+This confirms that analytical Jacobian attenuation allows us to recover the perceptual precision lost by discarding 4 bits.
 We also hypothesize that the Heuristic Approximation will achieve an SSIM score within 0.5% of the Analytical Jacobian while requiring significantly fewer GPU cycles.
 This would prove that for real-time rendering, exact derivative calculation is unnecessary, and simple Z-based damping is sufficient to hide quantization artifacts.
 3.  **The IGN Trade-off:** While Blue Noise will yield the highest static SSIM, IGN will perform within an acceptable margin for real-time applications.
 We predict the visual difference between IGN and Blue Noise will be negligible once Jacobian Weighting is applied, as the weighting suppresses the worst-case noise pixels.

 ## Expected Deliverables